Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Technique Slots
 ---------------
-A character's Technique slots are a staging ground for their Arts and Arcana, assigned similarly to keybinds in a video game for quick and easy use.
-Characters have Technique slots equal to their Insight rounded down.
+A character's Technique slots are a staging ground for their Arts and Arcana, assigned for quick and easy use.
+Characters have Technique slots equal to their Savvy rounded down.

 --------